Incident ID: SAN10006

 Is there evidence of military activity?

 While we could not find evidence of military activity at this exact location prior to the strike, there are armed individuals pictured in imagery of the aftermath, most of whom are armed with rifles.
-It should be noted that in Yemen being armed can be regarded as a mark of status and does not necessarily indicate the person is a combatant.
+It should be noted that in Yemen being armed can be regarded as a mark of status and does not necessarily indicate the person has a military role.

 However, there was at least one person in the Yemen Today video who seems to have been armed with a light machine gun, possibly an RPD or RPK.